IsaacSchemm/Crowmask/README.md

 - [ ] Forward unknown webfinger requests to the admin actor's server, if any
 - [ ] Make the domain in the handle configurable
 - [x] Create a private post to the admin actor (if any) describing each incoming like, boost, or reply
+- [ ] Linkify the external links from Weasyl in the same way Weasyl does
 - [ ] Add HTML redirects
 - [ ] Experiment with other post types besides `Note`